w3c/wot-scripting-api/README.md

 See the [applications/thing-directory](./applications/thing-directory/README.md) on the design of a Thing directory (reverse proxy) that would cache nearby Things, provide a single point of access and synchronize with the cached Things.

 To make contributions, please refer to [https://github.com/w3c/wotwg#contributing](https://github.com/w3c/wotwg#contributing).

+## TypeScript Definitions

+The specification uses WebIDL definitions.
+TypeScript definititions are also available (see https://github.com/thingweb/wot-typescript-definitions/blob/master/index.d.ts).

+Due to different implementation progress the definitions might be out of sync.
+However, there are regular sync points usually based on publication releases.
+Note: For future releases we plan to use TypeScript instead of WebIDL in the specification.